35percent/11tystarter/src/posts/half-a-billion-spent-on-aylesbury-estate-regeneration-and-not-a-council-home-in-sight.md

 The Council would be reponsible for the development's new infrastruture including a *'key component' - 'a new energy centre to provide heat, hot water and power*' with the Elephant & Castle regeneration (the Multi Utilities Services Company, MUSCo).
 These works would *'be undertaken either by appointed contractors or as part of the procurement of a developer partner using either the tariff or S106 contributions'.*

+The Council considered that *'successful delivery of the project depends on working with other public sector organisations....and provide public sector leadership.
+This view harmonises with other agencies e.g. Homes and Communities Agency, Greater London Authority, Government Office for London, London Development Agency.
+The public sector partnerships will allow optimisation of public sector expertise and financial support.
+This will enhance private sector developer confidence at early formative stages....'*